 Fritz Gerlich was born on the 15th of February, 1883 in Stettin, Germany and died on the 30th of June, 1934 in the Dachau concentration camp just north of Munich, Germany.

-Fritz was the oldest of three sons to merchant and fish-trader, Paul Gerlich, and his wife Therese.
+Fritz was the oldest of four sons to merchant and fish-trader, Paul Gerlich, and his wife Therese.
 The boys grew up in a strict, Calvinist home where they enjoyed relative financial stability.
-After the untimely and suspicious death of their father, however, the Gerlichs were left with little to sustain their social stature.
+After the untimely and suspicious death of their father, however, the Gerlichs were left with little to sustain their social status.

-Therese Gerlich applied all of her energy and talents toward saving the honor of her sons by providing them with a good education.
-After the boys completed their schooling at Stettin’s traditional, liberal arts High School, "Marienstift”, Fritz Gerlich began studying Natural Sciences and Mathematics at the University of Munich.
-In his third semester, Fritz followed the wishes of his mother and transferred to the University of Leipzig.
-After 6 month he returned to Munich, abandoned Natural Sciences and continued his collegiate education majoring in History with a minor in Anthropology.
-To finance his studies, Fritz worked part-time as an advertisement designer for the Kathreiner Malt Coffee Company.
-After finishing his studies with the graduation to PhD, Gerlich started a public servant career at the Bavarian National Archives.
+Therese Gerlich applied all her energy and talent towards providing her sons with a good education.
+After the boys completed their schooling at Stettin’s traditional, liberal arts high school, “Marienstift”, Fritz Gerlich began studying first of all Natural Sciences at the University of Munich.
+After a year, Fritz followed the wishes of his mother and transferred to the University of Leipzig.
+After one month he returned to Munich and switched to History with a minor in Anthropology.
+To finance his studies, Fritz worked part-time as an advertising designer for the Kathreiner Malt Coffee Company.
+After finishing his studies with a PhD (1907), Gerlich gained work at the Bavarian National Archives.

-At the age of 37, Gerlich was offered a job as Editor-in-Chief of the “Münchner Neueste Nachrichten".
-His task was to “lead the newspaper toward its conversion into a bastion for national restructuring and anti-socialist, republican politics".
-Under his leadership, the "Münchner Neueste Nachrichten” developed into the most important newspaper of Bavaria.
-In close cooperation with Paul Nikolaus Cossmann, the representative of the industry captains, that owned the newspaper, Gerlich wrote articles in a conservative and nationalistic manner.
+In 1920, at the age of 37, Gerlich was offered a job as editor-in-chief of the “Münchner Neueste Nachrichten” (MNN).
+His task was to “lead the newspaper toward its conversion into a bastion for national renewal and anti-socialist, republican politics”.
+The “Münchner Neueste Nachrichten” developed into the most important daily newspaper of Bavaria.
+Gerlich wrote conservative nationalist articles in close cooperation with Paul Nikolaus Cossmann, the representative of the industrialists, that owned the newspaper.
+Gerlich hated communists and socialists by conviction.

-Gerlich in 1923 met three times privately with Hitler.
-However, and after a failed coup of Hitler in 1923 to overthrow the government, the journalist Gerlich developed to one of the most vehement and outspoken opponents of the National Socialist Movements.
+In 1923 Gerlich met three times with Hitler in private.
+However after the failed coup of Hitler in 1923 (“Hitler-Putsch”), Gerlich became one of the most vehement and outspoken opponents of the National Socialist Movement.

-Step by step the “Münchner Neuesten Nachrichten” took a politically more moderate line by for example supporting the balancing European politics of foreign secretary and chancellor Gustav Stresemann.
+Step by step the “Münchner Neuesten Nachrichten” took a politically more moderate line by for example supporting the balanced European policies of foreign secretary and chancellor Gustav Stresemann.

-In 1927 Gerlich left the newspaper and returned to his job at the Bavarian National Archives.
-After meeting Therese Neumann of Konnersreuth, a famous mystically gifted farmers daughter at this time, he converted to catholizism.
-A circle of friends that had developed around Therese Neumann gave rise to the idea of founding a political weekly newspaper in order to dispute the left and right political extremism in Germany.
-Supported by a wealthy patron, Gerlich was able to overtake the weekly newspaper “Der Illustrierte Sonntag", which was renamed to “Der Gerade Weg” (the straight way) in 1932.
+In 1928 Gerlich left the newspaper and in 1929 returned to his job at the Bavarian National Archives.
+After meetings from 1927 onwards with Therese Neumann of Konnersreuth, a famous mystically gifted farmers daughter, he converted in September 1931 to catholicism.
+A circle of friends that had developed around Therese Neumann gave rise to the idea of founding a political weekly newspaper in order to dispute extremism both to the left and to the right.
+Supported by Erich Prince of Waldburg-Zeil, Gerlich was able to take over the weekly newspaper “Der Illustrierte Sonntag” (Illustrated Sunday), which was renamed to “Der Gerade Weg” (the straight path) in 1932.

 In his newspaper Gerlich fought against the political heresies of his time: communism, national socialism and anti-Semitism.
-The dispute with the rising Nacism became more and more the central focus of Gerlich and his writing.
-The emphatic, sometimes shrill intonation of his journalistic battle earned the newspaper a growing spectrum of readers.
-At the end of 1932 the circulation crossed the line of 100.000.
+The dispute with the rising Nazism became more and more the central focus of Gerlich and his writing.
+The emphatic, sometimes shrill intonation of his journalistic battle earned the newspaper a growing spectrum of readers, but could not cover the publishing costs.

-With the Nazis seizing power in the beginning of 1933 the fate of Fritz Gerlich was sealed.
-On March 9th the editorial staff of “Der Gerade Weg” was attacked by SA and Gerlich was taken into “Schutzhaft” (protective detention) after severe torturing.
-On the occasion of the so called “Röhmputsch” (June 30th, 1934) he was deported to the KZ Dachau and immediately assassinated.
+With the Nazis seizing power on January 30, 1933 the fate of Fritz Gerlich was sealed.
+On March 9th the editorial staff of “Der Gerade Weg” was attacked by SA troops and Gerlich was taken into “Schutzhaft” (protective detention) after severe tortue.
+On the occasion of the so called “Röhmputsch” (June 30th, 1934) he was deported to the KZ Dachau and immediately shot.